Radiation Medicine Education

 Assistant Professor Dr. Anita O’Donovan is a faculty member of the ESTRO teaching course on ‘Multidisciplinary management of non-melanoma skin cancer’.

-Associate Professor Dr. Laure Marignol is a faculty member on the ESTRO ‘Basic Radiobiology’ course.
+Professor Laure Marignol is a faculty member on the ESTRO ‘Basic Radiobiology’ course.

 Assistant Professor Laura Mullaney is course director and faculty member on the ESTRO ‘Positioning and Immobilisation for Radiation Therapy’ course.

-Associate Professor Dr. Michelle Leech is faculty member on the ESTRO teaching courses ‘Foundations of Leadership in Radiation Oncology’, “Positioning and Immobilisation for Radiation Therapy’ and ‘Best Practice in Radiation Oncology: A project to train the Radiation Therapist trainers’ the latter in association with the International Atomic Energy Agency (IAEA).
+Professor Michelle Leech is faculty member on the ESTRO teaching courses ‘Foundations of Leadership in Radiation Oncology’ and ‘Best Practice in Radiation Oncology: A project to train the Radiation Therapist trainers’ the latter in association with the International Atomic Energy Agency (IAEA).

 ESTRO teaching courses are interdisciplinary for all cancer professionals and are taught annually.